Emperor penguin: Courtship and breeding

-Female emperors who failed to find a mate to breed with, or have lost their own chick may attempt to adopt a stray chick or steal the chick of another female.
-The mother of the chick and neighboring females will fight to protect the chick or reclaim it, if it has been successfully stolen.
+Female emperors who failed to find a mate to breed with or have lost their own chick may attempt to adopt a stray chick or steal the chick of another female.
+The mother of the chick and neighboring females will fight to protect the chick, or to reclaim it if it has been successfully stolen.
 These scuffles involving several birds often result in the chick being smothered or trampled to death.
 Chicks which have been adopted or stolen are quickly abandoned once again, as it is impossible for the female to feed and care for the chick alone.
 The orphaned chicks wander around the colony attempting to seek food and protection from other adults.
-They will even try to shelter themselves in an adult bird's brood patch already occupied by their own chick.
+They will even try to shelter themselves in an adult bird's brood patch already occupied by its own chick.
 These stray chicks are brusquely driven away by the adults and their chicks.
 All orphaned chicks will rapidly become weaker and die of starvation, or freeze to death.

 About 45–50 days after hatching, the chicks form a crèche, huddling together for warmth and protection.
 During this time, both parents forage at sea and return periodically to feed their chicks.
-A crèche may consist of around a dozen, up to several thousand chicks densely packed together and is essential for surviving the low Antarctic temperatures.
+A crèche may consist of from around a dozen to up to several thousand chicks densely packed together and is essential for surviving the low Antarctic temperatures.

 From early November, chicks begin moulting into juvenile plumage, which takes up to two months and is usually not completed by the time they leave the colony.
 Adults cease feeding them during this time.
 All birds make the considerably shorter trek to the sea in December and January.
 The birds spend the rest of the summer feeding there.